Lithuania Minor: Poles

+During World War II, Poles formed the majority of the prisoners of the Hohenbruch concentration camp, Polish prisoners of war were among the prisoners of the Stalag I-C and Stalag Luft VI POW camps, and Polish civilians were also enslaved as forced labour in the region (in the vicinity of Klaipėda and Tilsit).
+The Polish resistance was active and operated one of the region's main smuggling points for Polish underground press near Klaipėda, and a branch of the Peasant Battalions in Insterburg (Wystruć).

+French and French-speaking Swiss

+Calvinist immigrants of French and Swiss origin settled in the region following the Great Northern War plague of 1709–1711.
+40 villages around Gumbinnen (Gumbinė, now Gusev) were settled by French-speaking Swiss immigrants, and also some 350 descendants of French Huguenot immigrants to the Uckermark moved to the area.
+In the 18th century, French Reformed congregations were founded in Gumbinnen and Judtschen (Jučiai, now Veselovka), and French-language Reformed church services were also held in Insterburg (Įsrutis, now Chernyakhovsk) and Sadweitschen (Sodviečiai, now Pervomayskoye).

 Germanization

 The process of Germanization of other ethnic groups was complex.
 It included direct and indirect Germanization.
 Old Prussians were welcomed with the same civil rights as Germans after they were converted, while the Old Prussian nobility waited to receive their rights.
 There were about nine thousand farms left empty after the plague of 1709, remedied by the Great East Colonization.
 Its final stage was 1736–1756.
 Germans revived the farms vacated by the plagues.
 Thus, the percentage of Germans increased to 13.4 percent in Prussian villages as well as in neighboring Lithuania, also stricken by the plague.
 By 1800, most Prussian Lithuanians were literate and bilingual in Lithuanian and German.
 There was no forced Germanization before 1873.
 After Germany was unified in 1871, Prussian Lithuanians were influenced by German culture, leading to the teaching of German in schools—a practice common throughout northern and eastern Europe.
 The Germanization of Lithuania Minor accelerated in the second half of the 19th century, when German was made compulsory in the education system at all levels, although newspapers and books were freely published and church services were held in the Lithuanian language, even during the Nazi era.
 At the same time, Lithuanian periodicals were printed in areas not far from Russian-controlled Lithuania, such as Auszra or Varpas, and smuggled into Lithuania proper.
 Between the two world wars, in the regions lost by Russia following the Treaty of Brest-Litovsk, Russian and Jewish communists printed seditious literature in local languages until 1933.